peeyushsahu/sgRNA/README.md

 - if needed add more gene expression data in the TCGA folder

 If the overall structure is maintained then we don't have to do a lot.
-One **important thing is that we mount local directory data as /app/data**.
-This is important so we don't have to create very large images but of course that can also be done.
+One **important thing is that we mount local directory data as /app/data** when running with docker.
+This is important, so we don't have to create very large images but of course that can also be done.
+Following are the parameters needed for the run.
 ![1691357833316blob.jpg](1691357833316blob.jpg)

 ### Inside/With Docker container